bmilcs/odin-wheres-waldo/README.md

   const magY = e.pageY - top - window.pageYOffset + headerHeight;

   // prevent magnifier from extending beyond image boundaries
-  // on the right side only (causes scrollbar to rapidly
+  // on the right side only because it causes scrollbar to rapidly
   // appear and disappear
   if (imgWidth - magX < magnifierWidth / 2) return;